Vandborg/SWRevealViewController-XamarinBinding/README.md

 A UIViewController subclass for revealing a rear (left and/or right) view controller behind a front controller, inspired by the Facebook app, done right!
 I have not made the project this is merely the a XamarinBinding for it.
 You can find the xcode project here: [SWRevealViewController](https://github.com/John-Lluch/SWRevealViewController)

+There is a storyboard Example made by [Viv-Rajkumar](https://github.com/Viv-Rajkumar/)

 ## License

 Permission is hereby granted, free of charge, to any person obtaining a copy